- Page Content

 Jacksonville Firefighting Career Outlook

-O*Net Online forecasts an 8% growth in employment opportunities for firefighters in Florida between 2018 and 2028.
-The corresponding national average for this occupation is 9%.
+O*Net Online forecasts an 8% growth in employment opportunities for firefighters in Florida between 2020 and 2030.
+The corresponding national average for this occupation is 4% between 2021 and 2031.